Note: Files are in Adobe (PDF) format.

 Shareholders' equity

-Review of cash flows for the Financial Year ended 31 December 2024
+Review of cash flows for the half year ended 30 June 2025

 Net cash provided by operating activities